yasinlachiny/php3/readme.md

 stdout_logfile=/var/www/html/storage/logs/worker.log
 ```
 I can not run `/bin/supervisord -c /etc/supervisord.conf` by `container_commands` or `commands`
 because I should run it after deployment.
-It has diffrent way in AL2 so be careful.
+It has different way in AL2 so be careful.
 I should create `.platform/hooks/postdeploy` directory and add 01_Supervisor.sh file. and in 01_Supervisor.sh I can run  `/bin/supervisord -c /etc/supervisord.conf`
 ```
 #!/usr/bin/env bash